ADR-004: Remote Blog Post Aggregation

 LLM Council Review

-This ADR was reviewed by the LLM Council (Reasoning tier) on 2026-01-03.
+This ADR was reviewed by the LLM Council (Reasoning tier).
 Key feedback incorporated:

 - Author Strategy - Changed from dynamic